imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 Delete a list

-> When you delete a list, the contacts in it are deleted as well unless they were saved in other list.
+This command has no parameters.
+If successful, this command will return the standard delete response (204 No Content), otherwise a standard error response will be returned.
+When you delete a list, the contacts in it are deleted as well unless they were saved in other list.

 ### Example
 ```csharp